gretarg09/LEARNING/software_engineering/clean_code/principles.md

 * Have fewer than 4 arguments (~ I am not sure about this).
 * Have not duplication.
 * Use descriptive name.
+* Try to maximize the cohasion of the code (things that belong together should stick together).

 **[Architecture]**